Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 Analysts remain overwhelmingly bullish on Nvidia stock, with a consensus rating of “Buy” and a 12-month average price target near $215, implying significant upside from current levels.
 The optimism stems from Nvidia’s commanding position in data center GPUs and its expanding software ecosystem, which analysts believe could drive another wave of earnings growth through 2026.

-While a few firms have recently trimmed near-term targets amid stock valuation concerns, the majority view Nvidia’s long-term fundamentals as exceptionally strong.
+While a few firms have recently trimmed near-term targets amid concerns about stock valuations, the majority view Nvidia’s long-term fundamentals as exceptionally strong.
 Upgrades continue to cite the accelerating adoption of AI infrastructure and Nvidia’s leadership in high-performance computing.

 Rating Type